microsoft/BotBuilder-V3/en-us/node/builder/guides/core-concepts.md

     hi there
     Hi!
 What is your name?

-The problem now is that if you say hello multiple times the bot doesn’t remember our name.
-Let’s fix that.
+The problem now is that if you say hello multiple times the bot doesn't remember our name.
+Let's fix that.

 ## Adding Dialogs and Memory
-Bot Builder lets you break your bots’ conversation with a user into parts called dialogs.
+Bot Builder lets you break your bots' conversation with a user into parts called dialogs.
 You can chain dialogs together to have sub-conversations with the user or to accomplish some micro task.
-For HelloBot we’re going to add a new `/profile` dialog that guides the user through filling out their profile information.
-This information needs to be stored somewhere so we can either return it to the caller as the output from our dialog using `session.endDialog({ response: { name: ‘John’ } })` or we can store it globally using the SDK’s built-in storage system.
-In our case we want to remember this information globally for a user so we’re going to store it off [session.userData](/en-us/node/builder/chat-reference/classes/_botbuilder_d_.session.html#userdata).
+For HelloBot we're going to add a new `/profile` dialog that guides the user through filling out their profile information.
+This information needs to be stored somewhere so we can either return it to the caller as the output from our dialog using `session.endDialog({ response: { name: ‘John' } })` or we can store it globally using the SDK's built-in storage system.
+In our case we want to remember this information globally for a user so we're going to store it off [session.userData](/en-us/node/builder/chat-reference/classes/_botbuilder_d_.session.html#userdata).
 This also gives us a convenient way to trigger that we should ask the user to fill out their profile.

 {% highlight JavaScript %}
 var builder = require('botbuilder');